rcl-ssl/docs/authorization/access-control-app.md

 **This step is not required, if SSl/TLS certificates are not being created for Key Vault.**

-- In Key Vault, click on 'Access policies' and 'Add Access Policy'
+- In **Key Vault**, click on 'Access policies' and 'Add Access Policy'

 ![install](../images/authorization_access_control/key_vault.PNG)